facebook/ThreatExchange/python-threatexchange/README.md

 This library provides a reference implementation for fetching datasets, applying many common formats, and uploading your own signals to the dataset.

 These reference implementations are not meant to be the best, most efficient, or production ready versions, but to instead be simple enough that they could be easily pasted to other languages.

 The bundled cli tool of the same name is meant to demonstrate the library, as well as potentially provide a first draft implementation for prototype or evaluation.

 ## Installation

 ```bash
 $ python3 -m pip install threatexchange [--upgrade]
 ```

+The `threatexchange` module is only developed with support for *>=python3.7* however it may work with earlier versions of python3 if the correct backports are installed locally.
+Specicially, if trying to run with python 3.6 or earlier you should install the [dataclasses backport](https://docs.python.org/3/library/dataclasses.html) (eg. `python3 -m pip install dataclasses`).

 The base installation includes matching for: